-The board is responsible for the company’s internal control and risk management, and believes that the company’s systems are sound and appropriate given the extent and nature of the company’s activities.
-The system contributes to sound control characterised by integrity and ethical attitudes throughout the organisation.
-It is based on the company’s guidelines for business standard and corporate social responsibility.
+The board is responsible for the Company’s internal control and risk management and believes that the Company’s systems are appropriate given the extent and nature of the Company’s activities.
+The system contributes to control characterised by integrity and ethical attitudes throughout the organisation.
+It is based on the Company’s guidelines for business standards and corporate social responsibility.

 About the system

 Governing documents, code of conduct, company principles (including corporate social responsibility), policies, guidelines, and process descriptions are documented and electronically available to the Company’s employees through the Company’s global integrated management system.
 Various internal control activities give management assurance that the internal control of financial systems is working adequately and according to management’s expectations.

 The Company’s internal control is a process designed to provide reasonable assurance of: